 During surgery, the anesthesiologist or nurse anesthetist are like umpires.
 If they do their job well, no one notices them.
 But when anesthesiologists make mistakes during surgery, the harm to the patient is often catastrophic.

-This page discusses anesthesia malpractice lawsuits.
+This page discusses anesthesia medical malpractice lawsuits.
 If you believe you have a claim for a mistake and would like to speak with an anesthesia malpractice lawyer about your options, call 800-553-8082 or get an online case evaluation.

 Overview of Anesthesia

-Approximately 40 million anesthetics are administered annually in the United States.
+Approximately 58 million anesthetics are administered annually in the United States.
 These anesthetics fall into three main categories: local, regional, and general.
 Local anesthetics numb a small part of the body, regional anesthetics numb a larger area such as an entire limb, and general anesthetics render the patient completely unconscious and unable to feel pain during surgery.

 Anesthesiologists or Certified Registered Nurse Anesthetists (CRNAs) provide these anesthetics in various settings, ensuring patient safety and comfort throughout medical procedures